Graduated electronic decelerator: Efficacy and ethics

 When asked why the GED had not been studied in peer-reviewed scientific literature, Israel responded: "We've been so busy just managing and running the school and defending ourselves against enemies.
 It's been hard to justify the time."
 Israel reports that the GED has been used on children as young as "seven or eight".
 Since 2002, at least two peer-reviewed studies have been published on the GED.
 The first study compares the effect of applying repeated shocks to the same area versus alternating between different areas.
 The study concludes that repeated shocks to the same area are more painful, and thus more effective in altering behavior.
-The second study (of which Matthew Israel is a co-author) investigates the side effects of the GED and concludes that there are none.
+A second study, co-authored by Israel himself, investigated the side effects of the GED and asserted that there are none.

 Matthew Israel said in an interview with Mother Jones that he thinks the GED should be used more often.

 Incidents

 Andre McCollins incident

 In 2002, Andre McCollins, an autistic student from New York City, was restrained on a four-point board and shocked 31 times with the GED over the course of seven hours.
 The first shock was given after he did not take off his coat when asked; subsequent shocks were given as punishments for screaming and tensing up while being shocked.
 The day after the incident, McCollins' mother had to drive him to the hospital, as he was unable to speak and had third-degree burns on many parts of his body.
 The doctor diagnosed him with acute stress disorder, a short-term disorder defined by the existence of posttraumatic stress symptoms.
-A video of event was released to the public, with clips airing on national news.
+A video of the event was released to the public, with clips airing on national news.